sriramdasbalaji/nerddinnerlab/readme.md

 COPY ${source:-obj/Docker/publish} .
 ```

-3. To run the application locally and debug within the Docker container using Visual Studio and to test the connectivity to the SQL Azure instance set the **docker-compose** as startup project and click on **Docker**.
+3. To run the application locally and debug within the Docker container using Visual Studio and to test the connectivity to the SQL Azure instance, set the **docker-compose** as startup project and click on **Docker**.

 ![rundocker](images/rundocker.png)

    Visual Studio downloads the base images and subsequently builds your dev images

    ![downloadingimages](images/downloadingimages.png)

-   Once the images downloaded and build is done you will see the application launching in local browser.
+   Once the images are downloaded and build is done you will see the application launching in local browser.

     ![applicationlaunch](images/applicationlaunch.png)